-The MRCT Center has five primary areas of focus that address pressing issues in multi-regional clinical trials.
+The MRCT Center has four primary areas of focus that address pressing issues in multi-regional clinical trials.

 The MRCT Center engages global regulatory leaders to promote convergence between local regulations and internationally accepted best practices.
-Our approach involves working with our stakeholders to identify emerging issues in global clinical trial practice and, in our role as advisors, to develop country-specific and culturally-relevant solutions and to work with local partners to strive towards regulatory convergence.
+Our approach involves working with our stakeholders to identify emerging issues in global clinical trial practice and, in our role as independent advisors, to develop country-specific and culturally-relevant solutions, working with local partners to strive towards regulatory convergence.

-The MRCT Center develops guidance, resources and tools that promote safe and ethical clinical trials.
-We perform our work through convening of representatives from industry, not-for-profit organizations, patients and patient advocacy groups, and academia to create practical resources for the ethical design and conduct of multi-regional clinical trials.
+The MRCT Center develops guidance, resources, and tools that promote safe and ethical clinical trials.
+We perform our work through convening representatives from academia, industry, not-for-profit organizations, patients and patient advocacy groups, and others to create practical resources for the ethical design, conduct and oversight of multi-regional clinical trials.

 The MRCT Center examines barriers to clinical trial data sharing and develops practical, actionable solutions driven through multi-stakeholder participation.
-Our projects include returning results to study participants as well as development of a global infrastructure for sharing of participant-level clinical trial data (now Vivli), progress towards establishment of academic credit for data generators who share their data, and comprehensive model governance templates.
+Our projects include returning aggregate and individual results to study participants, the development of a global infrastructure for sharing of participant-level clinical trial data (now Vivli), progress towards establishment of academic credit for data generators who share their data, and comprehensive model governance templates.

 The MRCT Center offers a variety of training resources to principal investigators, ethics committee members, regulators and other clinical trial staff to build capacity with a focus on sites and personnel in the emerging economies.
 When trainings are offered in country, a local partner is always involved.
-It is critical that trials are conducted ethically and overseen by experienced and competent professionals and at well-qualified sites that have the necessary resources, and with the highest standards of protections for clinical trial participants.
+It is critical that trials are conducted ethically and overseen by experienced and competent professionals, at well-qualified sites that have the necessary resources, and with the highest standards of protections for clinical trial participants.